 "That's exactly what I will do," said the djinn.
 Hurry up and get fat!
 I will wait for you right here, and will eat you when you come back!"

 The old woman walked until she came to the house of her granddaughter.
-Her granddaughter was so glad to see her that she fed the old woman cakes and kebabs and flatbread and treats of all kinds.
+Her granddaughter was glad to see her.
+The daughter fed the old woman cakes and kebabs and flatbread and treats of all kinds.
 By the time the old woman was full, her cheeks and her belly were much rounder than before.
 After a few days at her granddaughter's house the old woman was ready to go home and see her dog.

 The old woman told her granddaughter, "I really don't want to go home, but I left my big white dog alone.
 He will be getting hungry.
 But, I am afraid to go past the big cave beside the path on my way home.
 A djinn is living in the cave.
 He is not the nice kind of djinn that gives away wishes.
 He is the hungry kind of djinn that wants to eat me for his dinner."